Cold case in Missouri solved with DNA, ex-Air Force member charged with 1993 murder of 9-year-old girl

 A former Air Force service member currently in federal custody has been charged in a 25-year-old cold case in which a 9-year-old girl was sexually assaulted and murdered, St. Louis authorities said Wednesday.

-Earl Webster Cox, 61, has been charged in the killing of Angie Housman, a 9-year-old girl who was found dead nine days after she disappeared in November of 1993, St. Charles County Prosecuting Attorney Tim Lohmar said Wednesday.
+Earl Webster Cox, 61, has been charged with the killing of Angie Housman, 9, who was found dead nine days after she disappeared in November of 1993, St. Charles County Prosecuting Attorney Tim Lohmar said Wednesday.

 A crime lab expert recently tested DNA evidence found on the pink trim pieces of Angie's torn underwear.
 Lohmar said that recent developments in forensic science helped isolate the evidence from the dye in the trim.